 |-f file_path||The parameter specifying the path to the initialization script used for database configuration.|

-When the command is launched, Orchestrator runs a virtual machine corresponding to the selected database, attaches three 100GB volumes to it, installs the necessary database and applies all the settings.
+When the command is launched, Orchestrator runs a respective VM with 40GB system volume, installs the necessary database and applies all the settings.

 To deactivate the RDB service, run the same or2rdb command with the -a remove option.
 This command deactivates the service and terminates the virtual machine created for it: